Security Camera Policy

 Approved by the Board of Library Trustees October 8, 2018

-- Cameras may be installed in outdoor and indoor places where individuals lack a reasonable expectation of privacy.
-Examples include public common areas such as parking lots, entrances, seating areas, service desks, and areas prone to theft or misconduct, or areas where money is stored or handled.
+1.2 Cameras may be installed in outdoor and indoor places where individuals lack a reasonable expectation of privacy.
+Examples include public common areas such as entrances, seating areas, service desks, and areas prone to theft or misconduct, or areas where money is stored or handled.

-- Access to live video footage in order to monitor current activity is limited to staff members authorized by the management team.
+2.1 Access to live video footage in order to monitor current activity is limited to staff members authorized by the Management Team.

-- In situations involving banned patrons, stored still images and/or video footage may be shared with staff.
+2.5 In situations involving banned patrons, stored still images and/or video footage may be shared with staff.
 Shared images may be posted in restricted staff areas for the duration of the banning period.
-After the banning period ends, these images and/or video footage may be archived in the Administrative Offices.

 The Library disclaims any liability for use of the video data in accordance with the terms of this policy, given that the Library is a public facility and the security cameras shall be limited to those areas where patrons and/or staff have no reasonable expectation to privacy.